Team-Prothers/Blog/readme.txt

 #####################################
 DONE
 #####################################

 NOW when you write js/sass and press CTRL+S to save your work your opened CMD must start log messages that gulp is compiling your files [success/fail].

 #####################################
 NOTICE
 #####################################

 Whenever you start to coding, you have to open cmd at project ROOT and to type: gulp watch-site

+The source code is in SRC folder
+The compiled source code is in PUBLIC folder